Standards of Academic Progress

 Appeals

-Under certain conditions, student placed on SAP Termination status may file an appeal for consideration of reinstatement of financial aid eligibility if extenuating circumstances occurred that prevented the student from meeting the SAP standards.
+Under certain conditions, students placed on SAP Termination status may file an appeal for consideration of reinstatement of financial aid eligibility if extenuating circumstances occurred that prevented the student from meeting the SAP standards.

 The following are examples of reasons a student may file a SAP Appeal: